Satya-bit/JOBREADY-AI/README.md

 10. Feedback and scores are displayed.

+**=>Steps for ATS friendly feedback and scores:**

+1. Upload Job Description & Resume.

+2. Select any one of the below options:

+  - Tell me about the resume
+  - What are the keywords that are missing
+  - Percentage Match

 So this way, the user gets a personalized experience based on the resume and job description.
-This also answers the questions: input needed, AI functionalities in the architecture, and outcomes.

 **=>Techstacks and libraries used**